Automata Linear Dynamic Logic on Finite Traces: Introduction

-A limitation of LDL$_f$ is that its only published NFA construction, which is provided in \cite{ldlf} and used to check satisfiability, is not well defined for all syntactically valid LDL$_f$ formulas.
+A limitation of LDL$_f$ is that there exist some LDL$_f$ formulas for which there is currently no published well defined NFA construction.
+The only published LDL$_f$ construction, which is provided in \cite{ldlf} and used to check satisfiability, is not well defined for these formulas.
 There is a class of path expressions that if present in an LDL$_f$ formula will cause the automaton construction to fail.
 In particular, if a path expression contains a Kleene star operator whose operand is an expression that can be of length 0, then following the construction in \cite{ldlf} results in infinite recursion while building the transition function.

 The main contribution of this work is the introduction of \textit{Automata Linear Dynamic Logic on Finite Traces} (ALDL$_f$), a variant of LDL$_f$, and showing that satisfiability for ALDL$_f$ is in PSPACE.
 ALDL$_f$ uses \textit{path automata}, which are nondeterministic finite automata (NFA) used to express temporal constraints.
 Using path automata rather than path expressions allows for an automaton construction that is valid for all ALDL$_f$ formulas.
-Moreover, by converting path expressions to path automata using classic algorithms such as Thompson's construction for converting regular expressions to NFA, the automaton construction for ALDL$_f$ can also be used for all LDL$_f$ formulas.
+Moreover, by converting path expressions to path automata using classic algorithms such as Thompson's construction for converting regular expressions to NFA \cite{thompson}, the automaton construction for ALDL$_f$ can also be used for all LDL$_f$ formulas.
+Additionally, ALDL$_f$ provides for the direct expression of past constraints, which can be combined with present and future constraints within a single ALDL$_f$ formula.
+In comparison, LDL$_f$ can only directly express present and future constraints, while pure-past LDL$_f$ (PLDL$_f$) can only directly express present and past constraints \cite{pldlf}.

 Additionally, ALDL$_f$ provides for the direct expression of past constraints, in contrast to LDL$_f$, which can only make direct claims about the present and future.
-As part of the means of establishing ALDL$_f$ satisfiability I also introduce a novel variant of the \textit{two-way alternating automaton on finite words} (2AFW) that, in addition to conventional finite run acceptance conditions, uses a B\"uchi-like acceptance condition on infinite runs to allow some infinite runs to be accepting.
+As part of the means of establishing ALDL$_f$ satisfiability, we also introduce a novel variant of the \textit{two-way alternating automaton on finite words} (2AFW) that, in addition to conventional finite-run acceptance conditions, uses a B\"uchi-like acceptance condition on infinite runs to allow some infinite runs to be accepting.